iremaru/malvarisco_admin/readme.md

 ## 📃 8.
 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

 ## 🧾 9.
 Acknowledgments

-* This project is the result of "Multimedia and Mobile development" subject's activity, as part of DAM course (*Cross-platform development training course*) given by Tiburcio Cruz, aka [Tcrurav](https://github.com/tcrurav) from [I.E.S.
+* This project is the result of "Multimedia and Mobile development" subject's activity, as part of DAM course (_Cross-platform development training course_) given by Tiburcio Cruz, aka [Tcrurav](https://github.com/tcrurav) from [I.E.S.
 El Rincón](ieselrincon.org/), in [Canary Islands](https://en.wikipedia.org/wiki/Canary_Islands).
 * This project was inpired by my **mom's vegetable garden, 💚Malva-risco💚** and her needs for an admin system.